Introduction

 Step 2: Get LUKS Partition UUID

-# Get LUKS encrypted container UUID (Not the filesystem UUID inside)
+# Get UUID of LUKS container (Not the filesystem inside)

 nano -w /etc/default/grub